MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-file-system-portal.md

 * **File system type** - Select the type of infrastructure to use for the file system.
 For this preview, the file system type will be **Durable, SSD**.

-* **Storage and throughput** - In this section, set the size of your file system.
+* **Storage and throughput** - These settings set the size of your file system.

-  Your file system size is determined by two factors: The amount of storage allocated for your data (storage capacity), and the maximum data transfer rate (throughput).
-Select one of these options.
-The other values are provided based on the  **Throughput per TiB** setting for your file system type.
+  Your file system size is determined by two factors: the amount of storage allocated for your data (storage capacity), and the maximum data transfer rate (throughput).
+You'll select one of these options.
+The other values are calculated based on the  **Throughput per TiB** setting for your file system type.

-  To set your Azure Managed Lustre file system size, follow this process:
+  To set your Azure Managed Lustre file system size, do these steps:

   1. Choose either **Storage capacity** or **Maximum throughput**.